postcss/postcss-simple-vars/README.md

 ```

 If you want be closer to W3C spec,
-you should use [postcss-custom-properties] and [postcss-at-rules-variavles] plugins.
+you should use [postcss-custom-properties] and [postcss-at-rules-variables] plugins.

 Also you should look at [postcss-map] for big complicated configs.